 DCC software performance

 The first group of benchmarks measures frame rates when editing a model in the editor within popular DCC software.
-Since panning and zooming the viewport are mostly GPU-driven operations, I haven’t measured performance during these operations like I have in previous reviews.
+Since panning and zooming the viewport are mostly GPU-driven operations, I haven’t measured performance during these operations as I have in previous reviews.

 As you can see, model editing prefers greater boost clock rates rather than a large number of CPU cores.
 Even though the AMD Ryzen TR 3990X wins out, the significantly less expensive i9-9900K finishes in second.
 These programs seem to prefer the Zen 2 architecture of the 3990X, giving it the advantage over the 9900K’s higher base and boost clock speeds.
 Following closely behind the 9900K is the 2990WX, while the 1950X gets the final position.
 Although the order is constant, the performance of each CPU varies little.